apioo/fusio/doc/get_started.rst

         "token": "eyJ0eXAiOiJKV1QiLCJhbGciOiJIUzI1NiJ9.eyJzdWIiOiI5N2JkNDUzYjdlMDZlOWFlMDQxNi00YmY2MWFiYjg4MDJjZmRmOWZmN2UyNDg4OTNmNzYyYmU5Njc5MGUzYTk4NDQ3MDEtYjNkYTk1MDYyNCIsImlhdCI6MTQ5MTE2NzIzNiwiZXhwIjoxNDkxMTcwODM2LCJuYW1lIjoidGVzdCJ9.T49Af5wnPIFYbPer3rOn-KV5PcN0FLcBVykUMCIAuwI"
     }

+  Note this generates an OAuth2 token with contains all scopes from your user account.
+It is also possible to use the OAuth2 endpoint `/authorization/token` to create an access token with specific assigned scopes.

 * **Request the non-public API endpoint**

-  Now we can use the JWT as Bearer token in the Authorization header.
+  Now we can use the JWT as Bearer token in the ``Authorization`` header to access the protected endpoint.

   .. code-block:: http